Vegetabs/BionicsExpanded-CTLG/README.md

 ## Known Issues
 1. User input prompt for the bionics has a bunch of prewritten integers.
 Really annoying to deal with and caused by the current EOC infrastructure of TLG; don't worry, I've already created a TLG GitHub issue about it, and hopefully it should be solved soon.
+2. Spells cast through the enchantment 'intermittent_activation' feature sometimes activate at irregular times.
+I'm pretty sure this one isn't my fault, but it ultimately isn't ***that*** impactful to regular gameplay if you don't know the intended synthesis times.

 ## FAQ
 - **Q1**: I'm trying to use the Dragon's Breath/VDA bionics, and it's saying, "Gas reserves are too low!"
 What do I do?